St Bartholomew's Church, Tong: Life in community

 The warden and chaplains were expected to have a life in common and without undue distraction.
 They lived in a single building and it was laid down that their rooms were to be large, although they might vary according to rank.
 The keys to the dormitory building were to be guarded by the warden or sub-warden at night.
 Meals too were to be taken at a common table, in the shared college building and nowhere else, unless by express permission of the warden.
 At the beginning of meals the food would be blessed by the warden or the priest who conducted that day's high mass.
 Dinner should be accompanied by a reading from Scripture.
 Meals ended with a prayer of thanks and prayers for the souls of the founders and benefactors.
 It was envisaged that the college's income would rise and that a chaplain would be appointed as steward to manage the quantity and quality of the meals, keeping a weekly account.
 However, the actual purchasing was to done centrally and seasonally.
 Outsiders were allowed to take part in the meals only in strictly limited numbers and women were allowed only if of unimpeachable reputation and for the best of reasons: the key point was to minimise distraction from the purpose of the college.
 All such guests had to be paid for by the chaplain who had invited them, although the cost would be shared if the guest had been invited for the whole college.
 There was a high table and a low, possibly referring to the quality of provision rather than a distinct piece of furniture, and the cost of dining differed accordingly.
 All meal charges were to be returned to the food budget.
 Chaplains might entertain holidaying visitors for a day or two, with the warden's permission, but they were to be accommodated away from the college.
 The chaplains were particularly warned against the distractions of hunting and hawking.
 They were not allowed to keep dogs without the unanimous permission of the college and offenders were liable to peremptory expulsion.
 The chaplains were exhorted to wear decent dress even when off the premises and it was recommended that they adopt uniform clothing, to be supplied annually, when meeting outsiders.

+Tomb of Thomas Forster, 16th century Prior of Wombridge (mentioned 1510), Warden of Tong College (resigned 1515) and Vicar of Shifnal.
+St Andrew's Church, Shifnal.